bglarkin/tgr_fun/fungal_ecology.md

     ## Multiple R-squared:  0.3888, Adjusted R-squared:  0.3015
     ## F-statistic: 4.453 on 3 and 21 DF,  p-value: 0.0143

-Sequence depth is not a significant predictor of Shannon diversity Proceed with means separation by obtaining estimated marginal means for field type.
+Sequence depth is not a significant predictor of Shannon diversity.
+Proceed with means separation by obtaining estimated marginal means for field type.
 Arithmetic means calculated in this case.